ui/stamps-api-docs/source/redemption_api.rst

 =============== ========= =========================
-token           Yes       Authentication string user            Yes       A string indicating customer's email or Member ID voucher         Yes       A string indicating the voucher'ID or code store           Yes       Merchant's store id where redemption is initiated invoice_number  No        POS invoice number
+token           Yes       Authentication string user            Yes       A string indicating customer's email or Member ID voucher         Yes       An integer indicating the voucher's ID store           Yes       Merchant's store id where redemption is initiated invoice_number  No        POS invoice number
 =============== ========= =========================

-Here's an example of how the API call might look like in JSON format with specified voucher
+Here's an example of how the API call might look like in JSON format with specified voucher.

 .. code-block :: bash